 - Comprehensive list of postgraduate training opportunities, including all the Master's of Research courses available in the UK [updated regularly]

 - Two year project (2012-2014): Capitalising on the contribution of nurses in clinical research

 - Historical Research Society activity.
 Includes information on research nurse competency framework, Informed Consent, Research Ethics, and Career pathways for research nurses

-UK wide resources
+UK wide and international resources

 - NIHR Clinical Research Nurses

 - International Association of Clinical Research Nurses (IACRN)

 - NIHR Trainee Clinical Trial Guidance (May 2015).
 To support individuals interested in pursuing a research career that involves developing and leading clinical trials